solana-labs/solana-web3.js/packages/library/README.md

 #### Cherry-Picking API Methods

-You may reduce the scope of the Subscription API even further so you are left only with the subscriptions you need.
+You may constrain the scope of the Subscription API even further so you are left only with the subscriptions you need.
 The simplest way to do this is to cast the created RPC client to a type that only includes the methods you need.

 ```ts
 import {